3XTR4OS/GitLogsHandler_PostgresSQL/README.md

-Python programm that automacity get raw github logs into PostgreSQL data base
+Python programm that automacity get raw github logs into PostgreSQL data base.

+For using you need:
+1) Your git url like in code
+2) Your database